 - Debts and taxes are calculated and paid.

-- Remaining assets are distributed according to the will.
+- Remaining assets are distributed according to the will, or under Virginia's intestacy law if there is none.

 Keeping these documents organized and accessible makes the transfer process smoother.